ishovkun/taglist/README.md

 that cheatsheet and also that is won't show correctly in the desktop settings page, but it will in the plasmoid since it comes bundled with Font Awesome.

+## Custom labels feature
+Some people have multi-desktop setups.
+Let's assume you want separate indicators per screen.
+Since KWin doesn't allow separate workspaces (desktops) per screen, that's when this feature comes in handy.
+Just enter the comma-separated labels into the "Custom labels" field and choose the "Custom Labels" value into the drow-down list.

 ## Acknowledgments
 Thanks to the authors of the Font Awesome.